Salies-de-Béarn

 Salies-de-Béarn ([salis də beaʁn], literally Salies of Béarn; Salias) is a commune in the Pyrénées-Atlantiques department in south-western France.

 The name comes from its naturally occurring saline water (Gascon salias for Standard Occitan salinas).
 During the expanded, pre-liberation occupation of France by Nazi Germany, Salies was on the border between the occupied zone and the free zone.

-Between September 1941 and the summer of 1942, Jean Anouilh wrote his famous adaptation of Sophocles' tragedy, Antigone in the comparatively idyllic setting of Salies-de-Bearn, relieved of the invader's presence, the evening curfews and the deprivations of Paris.
+Between September 1941 and the summer of 1942, Jean Anouilh wrote his famous adaptation of Sophocles' tragedy, Antigone in the comparatively idyllic setting of Salies-de-Béarn, relieved of the invader's presence, the evening curfews and the deprivations of Paris.
 The play premiered in Occupied Paris in February 1944.

-Salies-de-Bearn served as the setting for the writer Trevanian's novel, The Summer of Katya.
+Salies-de-Béarn served as the setting for the writer Trevanian's novel, The Summer of Katya.
 In the book, it was renamed Salies-les-Bains.

+An account of living and working in Salies-de-Béarn in the late sixties is given by Clive Jackson in his book Footloose in France.